 We offer the Safe Working Practices course.
 There is some online learning to be done before attending on our two-day inhouse course, comprised of a full day of first aid and a practical assessment.
 This fulfils the requirements of anyone applying for a trainee or provisional licence.

 Hosts take on Etco apprentices for a number of reasons depending on their circumstances.
 The primary reasons are that hosting reduces cost, reduces risk and reduces stress.
 Ask the Etco team for more information.

-Your Apprentice Coordinator will be happy to work with you on this.
-Coordinators carry out quarterly reviews for all apprentices and are on hand for any questions or queries you may have at any time during your hosting of an Etco apprentice.
+Your Apprentice Mentor will carry out quarterly reviews for all apprentices and are on hand for any questions or queries you may have at any time during your hosting of an Etco apprentice.
 You will also have access to Etco’s portals to monitor academic and work experience progress – and night class attendance!

 You will first need to contact the Electrical Workers Registration Board (EWRB).
 They will be registering you and issuing you with a practising licence to work.
 You will have to submit to them:

 - Evidence of work experience including details of work done, hours served etc.